Projection method for mean resolvent analysis of periodic flows: Introduction

-In \S \ref{sec:Sec1}, we provide theoretical background on the mean-flow resolvent and mean resolvent operator in the context of periodic flows.
-We also describe adjoint-based and adjoint-free approaches for mean resolvent analysis, and discuss matrix-based and matrix-free implementations.
+In \S \ref{sec:Sec1}, we provide theoretical background on the mean-flow resolvent and mean resolvent operators in the context of periodic flows.
+We describe adjoint-based approaches for mean-flow and mean resolvent analysis, then describe the projection method which does not require evaluating the adjoint dynamics about unsteady trajectories (only the adjoint about the mean flow is needed).
+In all cases, we present matrix-based and matrix-free implementations.
 In~\S\ref{sec:Sec3}, we apply the adjoint-based approach to a (nearly-)incompressible laminar axisymmetric jet periodically forced at the inlet \citep{padovan2022analysis}, and compare the results with mean-flow resolvent analysis.
 In~\S\ref{sec:Sec4sub1}, we implement the projection-based approach and study its convergence against the results from~\S\ref{sec:Sec3}.
-Conclusions and outlook are provided in \S\ref{sec:CONCL}.
+Conclusions and outlook are provided in \S\ref{sec:CONCL}.\\